Language: EN

 History and evolution of C#

-We couldn’t make a C# course without briefly discussing its history.
+We couldn’t do a C# course without briefly discussing its history.
 Even if it’s just to understand where we come from, and some of the peculiarities of the .NET environment.

-Java, created by Sun Microsystems in 1995, promoted a “write once, run anywhere” philosophy thanks to its use of the Java Virtual Machine (JVM).
+Java, created by Sun Microsystems in 1995, promoted a philosophy of “write once, run anywhere” thanks to its use of the Java Virtual Machine (JVM).

-Java, as a language, was quite good.
+Java, as a language, was very good.
 But Microsoft’s access to Java was limited due to licensing issues and legal conflicts with Sun Microsystems.

-So Microsoft decided to develop its own language, blatantly copying heavily inspired by Java, but designed to integrate with the Windows platform.
+So Microsoft took the plunge to develop its own language, blatantly copying heavily inspired by Java, but designed to integrate with the Windows platform.

-Under the guidance of Anders Hejlsberg, a renowned software engineer who had worked on Turbo Pascal and Delphi, the development of a new language that would eventually become C# began.
+Under the direction of Anders Hejlsberg, a renowned software engineer who had worked on Turbo Pascal and Delphi, the development of a new language that would eventually become C# began.

-They named it C# inspired by C and C++.
-The # is supposed to represent four + symbols, two above and two below, suggesting that it is the natural evolution of C++.
+They named it C# inspired by C, and C++.
+The # is supposed to represent four + symbols, two above and two below, implying that it is the natural evolution of C++.

 C# was first introduced in 2000 as part of Microsoft’s .NET initiative.
 The first official version of C# was released in 2002, along with the .NET Framework 1.0.